Jiayan "Jenny" Shi

 Diane Moy Quon

-Diane Quon lived in Los Angeles for more than 17 years before moving back to her hometown of Chicago.
-While in Los Angeles, she worked at NBC and at Paramount Pictures where she was last the vice president of marketing.
-She is currently producing documentaries with Kartemquin Films including the 2018 Oscar-nominated and Sundance award-winning Minding the Gap directed by Bing Liu; Left-Handed Pianist along with Howard Reich and co-directed by Gordon Quinn and Leslie Simmer; The Dilemma of Desire directed by the Peabody Award-winning Maria Finitzo; and Finding Yingying directed by DVID Fellow, Jiayan "Jenny" Shi.
-Diane is a 2017 and 2018 Film Independent Fellow and is also developing a fiction film based on the New York Times best-seller Hotel on the Corner of Bitter and Sweet.
+Academy Award nominated producer, Diane Quon, worked as a marketing executive for 17 years at NBC and at Paramount Pictures before moving back to her hometown of Chicago.
+Diane is producing multiple Kartemquin Films documentaries including: the Oscar and Emmy nominated, and Peabody and Sundance award-winning film, Minding the Gap directed by Bing Liu; Left-Handed Pianist along with Chicago Tribune arts critic Howard Reich, and co-directed by Leslie Simmer and Gordon Quinn; The Dilemma of Desire with Peabody Award-winning director Maria Finitzo; and Finding Yingying with director Jiayan “Jenny” Shi.
+She is also producing the feature documentary Down a Dark Stairwell directed by Ursula Liang.
+Diane is a 2017/2018 Film Independent Fellow, 2019 Sundance Creative Producer Fellow and 2019 IFP Cannes Producer Fellow.
+She is also developing a fiction film based on a New York Times best-selling book, Hotel on the Corner of Bitter and Sweet.

 John Farbrother is an award-winning editor whose work has aired on Discovery, History Channel, National Geographic, and CNBC.
 John’s first feature documentary, Siskel/Jacobs’ Louder Than a Bomb, won the Humanitas Prize for Documentary was one of Roger Ebert’s top 10 docs of 2011.
 His most recent work includes No Small Matter, a film about about the power and potential impact of early childhood education, and the 2018 Oscar-nominated documentary, Abacus: Small Enough to Jail.
 Among his other editing credits are numerous documentary shorts and short films, including Steve James’ The Value of Work, part of the 2014 Cynopsis Social Good Award-winning web series, We The Economy.